netobserv/network-observability-console-plugin/web/docs/enums/FlowDirection.md

 • **Inner** = ``"2"``

-Inner traffic, with same source and destination node
+Inner traffic, with the same source and destination node